The Ghosts of Edinburgh Castle21st Oct 2021

 Did you know that Edinburgh Castle has its own pet cemetery?
 Dogs that were regimental mascots or belonged to distinguished soldiers are buried there.
 According to some visitors, the ghost of a scruffy black dog has been seen wandering about.
 As far as I'm concerned, out of all the ghostly apparitions this is the one I would most like to meet.
 You can visit Edinburgh Castle on our Secrets of the Royal Mile tour - ghost sightings not guaranteed!

-Join us on our ghost tours this Halloween to learn more about Edinburgh's ghosts.
+Did you enjoy this blog?
+Sign-up to our newsletter and discover more of Edinburgh's spooky tales or join us on our ghost tours this Halloween to learn more about Edinburgh's ghosts.